yuin/sesame/README.md

 }
 ```

-A source argument is a pointer.
+A source argument is a pointer or an interface.
 Returned value types will be a:

 - primitive types(i.e. `string`, `int`, `slice` ...): `value, isnil, error`
+- interface: `interface`, `error`
 - others: `pointer, error`

 Note that a source argument can be nil.

-### Priorities of mappers and converts
+### Differences between Mapper and Converter
-When sesame founds a mapping between different types, it uses the following priorities:

-- If converters are defined for these types, sesame uses them.
-- If converters are not defined...
-    - If mappers are defined for these types, sesame uses them.
-    - If mappers are not defined...
-      - If the types can be casted safely, sesame uses the cast.
+- Mapper is used for mapping struct fields. source and destination arguments are always struct pointers.
+- Other conversions are done by Converters. source and destination argument can be any types.

 ### Naming convention